hppr-dev/stoke-auth/README.md

 # HTTP Endpoints

+TODO document endpoint usage

 - /login -- configured login page (HTML)
 - /admin -- the admin console (HTML)
 - /api -- JSON api
   - /api/pkeys -- current valid public verification keys
   - /api/login -- JSON login
   - /api/renew -- renew a given JWT

+# Performance/Load Benchmarks

+The following results were found using the scripts in the benchmark and benchmark/k6 directory.
+Tests were run with a sqlite file database.
+Logins (AKA token requests) were done with a user with 5 groups with 50 seperate claims.

+Tests were run with the following failure conditions:
+    * If more than 1% of requests fail, the tests stop
+    * If more than 1% of requests take more than 300 ms , the tests stop

+Default run environment:
+    * X nanoseconds / token in isolation
+    * Breakpoint:       X tokens / second
+    * High Load Test:   X tokens / second
+    * Medium Load Test: X tokens / second
+    * Suggested Max Nominal Load: X tokens / second

+GOMAXPROCS=1:
+    * X nanoseconds / token in isolation
+    * Breakpoint:       X tokens / second
+    * High Load Test:   X tokens / second
+    * Medium Load Test: X tokens / second
+    * Suggested Max Nominal Load: X tokens / second